-By convention fields are declared as part of the view they belong to, stored in a view file.
+By convention, fields are declared as part of the view they belong to, stored in a view file.
 The example below shows several dimension and measure declarations.
 Notice the use of the substitution operator (

-$) to reference fields without using a fully-scoped SQL column name.
+$) to reference fields without using a fully scoped SQL column name.

-Example declarations of dimensions and measures
+Here are some example declarations of dimensions and measures:

 filter fields, which have a variety of advanced use cases such as templated filters.

 As part of an

 join declaration specifies a view that can be joined into the explore.
 When a user creates a query that includes fields from multiple views, Looker automatically generates SQL join logic to bring in all fields correctly.

 Here is an example

 For more details, check out Working with joins in LookML.